top of page

 • Remove from oven

-• This next step has two options- one you can separate the tomatoes and process them through a hand strainer and then place the tomato liquid in a blender along with the remaining roasted ingredients - plus adding the cashews(my preference as I don’t like peels in my soup!) or you can simply pour all the roasted ingredients into a blender along with the cashews and blend till creamy.
+• This next step has two options- one you can separate the tomatoes and process them through a hand strainer over your blender, adding the remaining roasted ingredients when you have finished straining the tomatoes through, also adding the cashews.
+This is my preferred method of making this recipe as I have found the taste acidic when the peels and seeds are included.
+Alternatively, simply pour all the roasted ingredients into a blender along with the cashews and blend till creamy.

 • Once blended pour contents into a sauce pan, add spices and simmer on low for 5-8 minutes.